-The Secretary, Education Department, John Henry Newman Building, University College Dublin, Belfield, Dublin 4

-Telephone: 01-7168250 or 7168292; Fax: 01-7161143; Website: www.ucd.ie/~education
+The Secretary, Department of Education, John Henry Newman Building, University College Dublin, Belfield, Dublin 4 (telephone: 01-7168250 or 7168292; fax: 01-7161143; website: www.ucd.ie/~education).

-Non-UCD applicants must furnish full transcripts of academic awards and a Birth Certificate together with a non-returnable application fee of $\notin 12.70$ (cheque or postal order payable to the Education Department - no cash will be accepted).
+Non-UCD applicants must furnish full transcripts of academic awards and a Birth Certificate together with a non-returnable application fee of $\ensuremath{\mathfrak{C}}$ 2.70 (cheque or postal order p ayable to the Education Department - no cash will be accepted).
 The closing date for applications is 2 April of the year of entry.